My Pursuit of a Sabbatical-Based Business

 The Experiment

 Every morning started with deep journaling—not the "here's what happened today" kind, but shadow work, meeting the wounded parts of myself.
 Past seasons of myself would visit me in my mind's eye: the seven-year-old me, twelve-year-old me, fourteen-year-old me.
 Each holding cupped hands full of unprocessed emotional pain, asking, "Are you ready to feel this now?"
-There's this quote that says adulthood means learning how to hold grief in one hand and gratitude in the other.
-Since moving to Portugal, that's exactly what I've been learning.
+And I had to keep saying “Yes.”

 When faced with the choice between more work or more life, I chose life.
 Imperfectly but persistently.

 I released any attachment to high-revenue months.
 Uncomfortable?
 Yes.
 Especially as the sole income provider with two children.
 But I was learning something more valuable: how to make my money work harder so I didn't have to.
-I never cut my personal pay, but I trained my brain and nervous system to stop caring about maintaining a certain amount of revenue.
+I never cut my personal pay, but I trained my brain and nervous system to stop caring about maintaining a certain amount of revenue because I needed my brain to focus on other things for a while.
 I started caring more about profit, investing in the stock market, and taking time off — time to read, journal, think.

 I invested over $1,000 a month in coaching for an entire year.
 I’ve made that investment back many times over, so it was well worth it for me.
 I would have paid triple to have had that coaching years earlier.